Speakers of Module 1

 Prof. Dr. Herbert Gross

 Herbert Gross studied Physics at the University of Stuttgart.
 He received his PhD on laser simulation in 1995.
-After working as a scientist in optical design, modelling, and simulation at Carl Zeiss from 1982 on, he headed the central department of optical design and simulation from 1995 to 2010.
-Since 2012 he has been professor at the University of Jena in the Institute of Applied Physics where he holds a chair of Optical System Design.
+After working as a scientist in optical design, modelling, and simulation at Carl Zeiss since 1982 he headed the central department of optical design and simulation from 1995 to 2010.
+From 2012 to 2021, he was a professor at the University of Jena in the Institute of Applied Physics and held a chair of Optical System Design.
+He is currently conducting research at Fraunhofer IOF.
 His main working areas are physical optical simulations, beam propagation, partial coherence, classical optical design, aberration theory, system development and metrology.
-Gross is also regularly offering educational seminars for professionals about optical design.
+He is also heading regularly educational seminars for professionals about optical design.

 Dr. Robert Brüning